JaeYeopHan/1st-JBEE.io/content/__about/resume-en.md

 I'm JaeYeop Han as known as `Jbee`.
 I'm FrontEnd engineer who create a complete product by creating a user-facing interface.

-I loves TypeScript, VanillaJS and React.
+I love TypeScript, VanillaJS and React.
 I have recently been interested in documentation, productivity, and clean code.

 `#TypeScript` `#VanillaJS` `#React` `#Productivity` `#Documentation` `#Clean Code`